harihar-nautiyal/bedrock-jwt/README.md

 ```

 Then, paste the three JWT tokens, each on a new line, followed by the Mojang public key on a new line.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-''